bklofas/rtl-aprs-igate/README.md

     * This image will start rtl_fm piping audio to direwolf, and show the received packets on STDOUT.
     * Make sure at least one RTL-SDR dongle is connected.
 If you have a device_idx in your station.conf file, it will use that one.
 Otherwise, it will pick the first available dongle to use.
     * Host networking (--network=host) is not required, since traffic is outbound only.
-    * The generated `rtl_fm` command will be displayed at the beginning.
+    * The generated `rtl_fm` command and direwolf configuration will be displayed at the beginning.
     * Startup messages and decoded packets will display in the terminal.
     * Using the --rm flag will delete the container when you kill it.
 Otherwise, it will stay around until you prune.
     * Ctrl-C to kill.